altexdim/sourcemod-plugin-gungame/README.txt

       needed to remove buyzones instead.
     * Disable money removement and it is needed to remove buyzones instead.
         // -------------------------------------
-        // fixme: OnMapStart or OnRoundStart?
-        // OnRoundStart in ES GG 5, and DISABLE not remove. public OnMapStart()
+        // OnRoundStart if you want to disable (not remove). public OnMapStart()
         {
             decl String:szClass[65];